grid#

 The set of exponents are added lexicographically.

-- expand_dim(target_dimension)[source]#
+- expand_dim(target)[source]#

-Expand the dimension of the Grid.
+Expand the dimension of the Grid to a target dimension or Grid.

 - Parameters: